 Alas.
 Chocolate chip cookies don’t pay the bills.
 Well, actually…they do for me, but only cuz it’s corporate.

 But I digress; just to whet my baking appetite, every Christmas 90% of the gifts I give are edible: platters of cookies, fudge, rum balls, and candies.
-And every year, I try a few new recipes, but always include my favorite of Nana’s classics – Florence’s Chocolate Chip (basic perfection,) Polish Anise Pierniki (which you’ll meet in a couple of weeks,) and Nut Balls (Mr. Crumby’s fave.)
+And every year, I try a few new recipes, but always include my favorite of Nana’s classics – Florence’s Chocolate Chip (basic perfection,) Polish Anise Pierniki, and Nut Balls (Mr. Crumby’s fave.)

 Toys break, clothing rips.
 Electronics get replaced a couple of years down the road with something faster and brighter.
 Fuzzy socks and blankets lose their comfy-ness.